 This page lists journal articles and technical reports.
 See also my informal articles on software development.
 You can also find hundreds of articles on applications of math, statistics, and computing on my blog.

 Yining Dua, John D. Cook, J. Jack Lee.
-Comparing Three Regularization Methods to Avoid Extreme Allocation Probability for Response Adaptive Randomization (in preparation)
+Comparing Three Regularization Methods to Avoid Extreme Allocation Probability for Response Adaptive Randomization (draft)

 Abstract.
 Under the Bayesian framework, the simple response adaptive randomization (SAR) scheme is to randomize patients to a treatment with probability p which is a function of the probability that the treatment is better.
 We examine three variations on response-adaptive randomization (RAR) which are used to compromise between this scheme and equal randomization (ER) by varying the tuning parameter in the allocation probability.
 The first variation is to apply a power transformation (PT) to p to obtain randomization probabilities.
 The second is to clip p to live within specified lower and upper bounds.
 The last is to begin the trial with a burn-in period of equal randomization.
 In each method, both the mean proportion of patients treated on the superior arm and mean response rate increased as one was closer to SAR, while statistical power increased as one closed to ER.
 Without early stopping, the PT method put the most patients on the better arm given the same power.
 With the efficacy early stopping rule, the PT method provided both higher mean proportion to the better treatment arm and higher response rate, while the clip method had higher power.
 In terms of the mean patients enrolled in the trial, the PT method required the most patients and the burn-in method required the fewest.

 John D. Cook, Robert Primmer, Ab de Kwant.
 Comparing cost and performance of replication in erasure coding.
 Hitachi Review, vol 63 (July 2014).